-- for type 1 assets: 22% of the value of strategic type 1 investments and 39% + SA (the so-called symmetric adjustment) of the value of other type 1 assets; - for type 2 assets: 22% of the value of type 2 strategic investments, 36% + 92% of the SA of value of investments in type 2 infrastructure funds and 49% + SA of the value of other type 2 assets.
+• for type 1 assets: 22% of the value of strategic type 1 investments and 39% + SA (the so-called symmetric adjustment) of the value of other type 1 assets;

+• for type 2 assets: 22% of the value of type 2 strategic investments, 36% + 92% of the SA of value of investments in type 2 infrastructure funds and 49% + SA of the value of other type 2 assets.

-As at December 31, 2023, the symmetric adjustment (SA) was 1.46%, so the shocks calculated as described above and applied to calculate capital requirements amounted to:
+As at December 31, 2024, the symmetric adjustment (SA) was 2.86%, so the shocks calculated as described above and applied to calculate capital requirements amounted to:

-- for non-strategic type 1 investments: 40.46%; - for non-strategic type 2 investments: 50.46%; - for investments in type 2 infrastructure funds: 37.34%.
+- for non-strategic type 1 investments: 41.86%; - for non-strategic type 2 investments: 51.86%; - for investments in type 2 infrastructure funds: 38.63%.

-Total capital requirement for this risk as at December 31, 2023 amounted to EUR 119,117 thousand and it was obtained by aggregating capital requirements for both types of assets.
-Increase in the capital requirement resulted primarily from increase in the symmetric adjustment by 4.47 percentage points and increased equities.
+Total capital requirement for this risk amounted to EUR 158,489 thousand and it was obtained by aggregating capital requirements for both types of assets.
+Increase in the capital requirement resulted primarily from increase in the symmetric adjustment by 1.40 percentage points and a significant increase in the equities portfolio (including an increase in the value of investments in subsidiaries due to the recapitalization of CROATIA nekretnine d.o.o., Zagreb and the sale of investment properties to the same).

-Equities on the SII balance sheet amounted to EUR 139,200 thousand, of which 99.8% related to equities listed on regulated markets.
+Equities on the SII balance sheet amounted to EUR 192,198 thousand, 99.9% of which related to the equities listed on the regulated markets.

-Considering the possibility of trading in these investments, the Company is able to adjust its positions in a relatively short period of time and consequently react in a timely manner to changes in the capital market, in order to realize profits or to prevent further losses.
+Considering the possibility of trading in these investments, the Company is able to adjust its positions and consequently react in a timely manner to changes in the capital market, in order to make profits or to prevent further losses.

-Holdings in related undertakings, including participations on the SII balance sheet amounted to EUR 161,015 thousand.
+Holdings in related undertakings, including participations on the SII balance sheet amounted to EUR 211,273 thousand.

-With these investments, the Company strives to achieve the long-term strategic goals of sustainable organic growth, regional expansion, and the achievement of targeted returns on investments, with the ultimate goal of ensuring long-term growth of the economic value of the Company.
+With these investments, the Company strives to achieve the long-term strategic goals of sustainable organic growth, regional expansion and the achievement of targeted returns on investments, with the ultimate goal of ensuring long-term growth of the economic value of the Company.